-On 31 July 1914, Oskar married Ina Marie von Bassewitz in what was initially a morganatic marriage, however Ina Marie was granted the title of Countess von Ruppin a few days before the wedding.
-The marriage was decreed to be dynastic in accordance with the laws of the Royal House of Hohenzollern on 3 November 1919 and Ina Marie was henceforth styled as a Princess of Prussia.
-The couple had four children, three sons and a daughter, although the eldest, Oscar, was killed in action the Second World War.
+On 31 July 1914, Oskar married Ina-Marie Helene Adele Elise von Bassewitz in what was initially a morganatic marriage, however Ina-Marie was granted the title of Countess von Ruppin a few days before the wedding.
+The marriage was decreed to be dynastic in accordance with the laws of the Royal House of Hohenzollern on 3 November 1919 and Ina-Marie was henceforth styled as a Princess of Prussia.
+The couple had four children, three sons and a daughter, although the eldest, Oskar, was killed in action the Second World War.

-With the monarchy abolished, Nazism was on the rise and Oskar was commissioned as a Generalmajor zur Verfügung, however his enthusiasm waned when it became obvious Hitler had no intention of restoring the kaiser to the throne.
-The Nazi Party began to be suspicious of the imperial family due to their renewed popularity in Germany and they had their commissions revoked as a result.
-Public sympathy had increased in the wake of the deaths of two of the former kaiser’s grandsons, as well as Oskar’s eldest son being killed in Poland in September 1939, Oskar’s nephew, Wilhelm, son of the former crown prince, had been killed in France in May 1940.
+With the monarchy abolished, Nazism was on the rise and Oskar was commissioned as a Generalmajor zur Verfügung, however his enthusiasm waned when it became obvious Hitler had no intention of restoring the monarchy.
+The Nazi Party became suspicious of the Imperial Family due to their renewed popularity in Germany and they had their commissions revoked as a result.
+Public sympathy had increased in the wake of the deaths of two of the former Kaiser’s grandsons, as well as Oskar’s eldest son being killed in Poland in September 1939, Oskar’s nephew, Wilhelm, son of the former Crown Prince, had been killed in France in May 1940.